ckan/ckan/doc/maintaining/datastore.rst

         "age": {"gt": 24}
     }

-This will return all records with age > 24.
+This will match all records with age > 24.

 Filter operations can be combined and even mixed with lists of values::